natebechard/Robotic-Arm-Simulation-From-First-Principles/README.md

 # Robotic Arm Simulation From First Principles
-### This was completed as a final project for Differential Equations at Vanier College, supervised by Ivan Ivanov.
+### This was completed as a final project for Vanier college's Differential Equations course taught by Ivan Ivanov.

 ## Abstract
 This paper provides an explanation of how to model robotic arm joints; it requires readers to possess knowledge of Newtonian mechanics and ordinary differential equations.
 It begins with the simple 1-joint problem, which models the behavior of one mass rotated by a motor.
 Next, the model is generalized for a system with n joints, the robot arm.